hermanmalik/personal-website/private_html/countries.md

 - Antigua and Barbuda
 - Australia
 - Bahamas
-- not bahrain because it shockingly has a land border
+- NOT bahrain because it shockingly has a land border
 - Barbados
 - Cape Verde
 - Comoros